 In Tampa, Florida child support obligations will terminate once the child reaches the age of majority or if the child has been declared emancipated by a court.
-Child support obligations will also terminate if a parent’s rights and responsibilities are terminated, such as if the child is adopted by someone else.
+In some cases, a child who has turned 18 continues to receive assistance if still in high school.
+Children with disabilities which prohibit them from being self-supporting may also receive child support past the age of 18.
+Support obligations will terminate if a parent’s rights and responsibilities are terminated, such as if the child is adopted by someone else.

-Talk to a Child Support Attorney in Tampa
+Talk to a Family Law Attorney in Tampa

 If you are in need of legal assistance for your particular situation, Hunter Law is here to help you.
+We can help assist you with making sure your financial affidavit is completed correctly.
+We can help with any modifications that may arise.
 Contact us to schedule a legal consultation with one of our child support lawyers in Tampa, Florida.